Why Coaching and feedback goes wrong ?

 Let them give you their story and experience in a "Narrative rich discussion"

-Narrative-rich discussions are those in which you basically get someone to tell you the whole story of the event.
+Are those in which you basically get someone to tell you the whole story of the event.
 If they give you the little details, the nuances, their feelings (all the story’s local colour), you can learn so much more about what’s happening than you can with a ‘just give me the hard facts’ approach.

 Feedback is about observations and not judgments and criticism, our questions during the coaching session or while giving feedback should provide a framework for the other party to critique their own work.